 Apart from this, for instance, details of transaction and situation can be used for grouping, in which customers using products/services assessed as high risk to be treated as high risk clients.
-In addition, inactive accounts, until they become active, can be treated as low risk whereas existing accounts opened prior to the enforcement of FI identity confirmation law, individual's account used by a corporate, or accounts used for illicit purposes, shall be treated as high risk and per a procedure that has been documented beforehand, a review of customer information shall be conducted.
+In addition, inactive accounts, until they become active, can be treated as low risk whereas existing accounts for which the identity of the customer has not been verified based on some official documents or some other reliable identification documents, individual's account used by a corporate, or accounts used for illicit purposes, shall be treated as high risk and per a procedure that has been documented beforehand, a review of customer information shall be conducted.